tomascambala/clients/README.md

 # Intro

-Clients is a simple CRUD app (Create, Read, Update and Delete) using Node, MongoDB and Vue(Vue Material).
+Clients is a simple CRUD app (Create, Read, Update and Delete) using Node, MongoDB and Vue(Vue).

 ## Requirements